-The Spaarndammer neighbourhood was built at the end of the 19th century to house the influx of labourers working in the harbours nearby.
-The buildings showcase the striking Amsterdam School architectural style, and close proximity to the beautiful Westerpark make this a pleasant place to live.
+The Spaarndammer area was built at the end of the 19th century to house the influx of labourers working in the harbours nearby.
+The buildings showcase the striking Amsterdam School architectural style, and close proximity to the beautiful Westerpark make this a pleasant place area of Amsterdam.
 The busy Spaarndammerstraat running through the neighbourhood offers lots of cafes, shops and restaurants.

 Modern, new rental apartments

-Expats looking for something modern and slightly further afield may consider IJburg, a new residential development under construction in the east of Amsterdam.
+Expats looking for something modern and slightly further afield may consider IJburg, a new residential development under construction in the eastern area of Amsterdam.
 Six different man-made islands are being reclaimed to ultimately make way for 18,000 new homes.
-The first island was completed in 2010 and the neighbourhood is starting to come to life.
+The first island was completed in 2010 and the area is starting to come to life.
 Houses range from affordable to pricey to accommodate a diverse set of residents.
-Find here an apartment in IJburg.
+Find an apartment in IJburg here.

 Expat housing in central, new development